The Best Things To Do In Bolivia

 It is best to explore the area by jeep, where you drive on the salt flats for hours, take amazing pictures, and come across rock formations, with ancient cacti, such as Isla Incahuasi and Isla Pescado.
 The views of the white salt and blue sky are just incredible.

 It is also possible to go on a multi-day tour and visit the geysers and lagoons with flamingos such as Laguna Colorada, Laguna Verde, and Laguna Blanca.
 Tours leave from Uyuni town and run between April and October.
 In the rainy

 season, between November and March, the Salar turns into a lake and mirror, something that will make for stunning views.
 However, it is not possible to access the Salar during this time.

-Tip 1: If you go on a multi-day tour, it is possible to end your trip at San Pedro de Atacama in Chile.
+Tip 1: If you go on a multi-day tour, it is possible to end your trip to San Pedro de Atacama in Chile.
 Recommended if you are planning to continue your journey there.

 Tip 2: Uyuni is one of the few places in place in the world, where you can spend the night in a salt hotel.
 These are hotels, made of crushed salt blocks.
 A unique experience!

 Attend The Bolivian Carnival Of Oruro

 Oruro is a large industrial city in Bolivia and there is not much to do there during the year.
 Only once a year, in February, everybody wants to visit this city, because of the yearly carnival which is the biggest carnival celebration after Brazil.